 Abstract

 Loneliness has been associated with several detrimental effects for individuals and societies, making it a priority for monitoring across the European Union.
 While many loneliness measures currently exist, notable gaps exist regarding knowledge of their psychometric structure, reliability, comparability, and validity, particularly as it pertains to their suitability for EU-wide population surveys.
 Relying on data from the EU Loneliness Survey covering the 27 EU member states (N=25,646), we examined the factor structure, internal consistency, measurement invariance, and construct validity of the six-item De Jong Gierveld Loneliness Scale (DJGLS-6), the three-item UCLA Loneliness Scale (T-ILS), and a single-item measure of loneliness.
-Following a process of pre-registered analyses in an exploratory fold, followed by pre-registered confirmatory analyses testing the model sharpened in the exploratory fold, we found (a) the DJGLS-6 to show [poor/acceptable/very good] fit to a [one/two] factor structure for XX countries, [sufficient/insufficient] internal consistency for XX countries, [measurement invariance property described here], and [sufficient/insufficient] construct validity for XX countries, (b) the T-ILS to show [poor/acceptable/very good] fit to a one factor structure for XX countries, [sufficient/insufficient] internal consistency for XX countries, [measurement invariance property described here], and [sufficient/insufficient] construct validity for XX countries, and (c) the single-item measure of loneliness to show [sufficient/insufficient] construct validity for XX countries.
+Following a process of analyses in an exploratory fold, followed by pre-registered confirmatory analyses testing the model sharpened in the exploratory fold, we found (a) the DJGLS-6 to show [poor/acceptable/very good] fit to a [one/two] factor structure for XX countries, [sufficient/insufficient] internal consistency for XX countries, [measurement invariance property described here], and [sufficient/insufficient] construct validity for XX countries, (b) the T-ILS to show [poor/acceptable/very good] fit to a one factor structure for XX countries, [sufficient/insufficient] internal consistency for XX countries, [measurement invariance property described here], and [sufficient/insufficient] construct validity for XX countries, and (c) the single-item measure of loneliness to show [sufficient/insufficient] construct validity for XX countries.
 Overall, the evidence suggests [based on the results described above, we will conclude on the suitability of the DJGLS-6, T-ILS, and single-item measure for monitoring loneliness in the European Union].

 Keywords: loneliness; measurement; inventory; measurement properties, European Union.